 Ireland’s first National Park now covers more than 25,000 acres of lakes, woodlands, bogs, and mountains.
-Days can be spent exploring everything the park has to offer.
+You could spend days exploring everything the park has to offer.
 A terrific introduction can be found in the back of a jaunting cart as it takes you from the heart of Killarney town to Ross Castle, your jarvey (carriage driver) sharing the history of the area as you go.

 After returning to town venture by car or rented bicycle to Muckross House, a magnificent Victorian mansion where Queen Victoria stayed during her visit to Ireland in 1861.
 Continued explorations can take you to Muckross Abbey, the Torc Waterfall, and the beautiful Ladies’ View overlooking the Lakes of Killarney.